barbarer/py4e-int/_sources/iterations/Exercises.rst

     :feedback_c: This would be true if it used continue rather than break when it found 999
     :feedback_d: This will return the total of the values in the list before the 999

-    What will the following code print
+    What will the following code print?

     ::